 Other photography business expenses

-One of the biggest aspects to portrait photography pricing is the cost of doing business.
+Like every self-employed professional, there are certain aspects of being a portrait photographer that you must consider.
+One of the most important parts of portrait photography pricing is the cost of doing business.

-Besides the cost of your equipment, you’ll want to consider the cost of:
+Besides the cost of your equipment and venue, you’ll want to consider the cost of:

 - Your editing software